 So while, for example, there’s currently a real shortage of chefs in London, the answer isn’t just to splash the cash on employee experience perks.
 Putting arcade machines in your kitchens might help you attract more recruits, but it’s also likely to kill the profitability of your business!

 If you want to improve your employee experience you need to start with your company’s story and the journey you’re on.
-If you aren’t clear on the culture you’re trying to grow, your strategy, what’s important to your company and why, there’s a real danger of improving employee experience in a way that delivers no value to the organisation.
+If you aren’t clear on the culture you’re trying to grow, your strategy, what’s important to your company and why, there’s a real danger of improving employee experience in a way that delivers no value to your organisation.

 Once you’ve identified where you ought to focus and why, you need to create narrative personas for different types of employee.
 Everyone who works for you is unique, with their own history, personality, values and dreams.
 One of the most exciting opportunities created by taking an employee experience perspective is switching from ‘one size fits all’ HR processes to tailored provision that responds to the different needs of different people over time.
 But if you’re a company of any size, you can’t design and build for every single individual employee.
 Instead, the most sensible way to approach the challenge is to start segmenting your employee population into personas with shared needs or experiences in a way that helps you identify what’s really important to different groups of employees.